 Efforts to try and control these unexpected panic attacks without clinical support may lead to even greater anxiety.
 Unfortunately, panic attacks are so intense that the person who experiences them may try to determine their cause– many individuals incorrectly associate the location of their first panic attack with the fearful feelings and end up avoiding places and situations that may have been enjoyable or important to everyday living.
 The stress of anticipating future panic attacks can be very difficult to live with.

-At Belmont Behavioral Hospital, a panic disorder treatment center in Philadelphia, our professional clinical team understands the severity of this disorder and how much it can hold individuals back from a full life.
+At Belmont Behavioral Health System, a panic disorder treatment center in Philadelphia, our professional clinical team understands the severity of this disorder and how much it can hold individuals back from a full life.
 Dedicated, comprehensive treatment can help.
 With proper treatment, it is possible to feel relief from the intensity of panic disorder and live a normal life once again.

 Helping a loved one get treatment for panic disorder